Director of Coaching

 Nutrition became more of a focus for her upon finding CrossFit in 2010, where she was introduced to the Zone and Paleo approaches.
 In trying to become a better CrossFit athlete, she began researching the importance of carbs for fuel and started casually counting macros.
 CrossFit became a gateway to Olympic lifting.
 This was an enticing sport, but the aspect of "making weight" brought back many bad memories of "trying to be skinny" as a classical ballerina.

-Ivette is currently focusing her training towards getting on the podium at the 2016 Pan American Masters and World Masters Championships.
+Ivette is currently focusing her training towards getting on the podium at the Pan American Masters and World Masters Championships.
+This is an on-going journey, while also continuing her studies in Flamenco and Latin Ballroom dance as well.